 Writing skills are not exclusive to English courses; they are necessary in all disciplines.
 The University supports the belief that, throughout their University careers, students should be taught how to write well so that when they graduate their writing abilities will be far above the minimal standards required at entrance.
 Consistent with this belief, instructors use writing and the grading thereof as a factor in the evaluation of student work; design courses, despite their focus on graphics, are no exception.
 All deliverables for this class should contain carefully crafted language, all text (including titles, legends, captions, etc.) should have spelling checked and should be proofread before they are presented / turned in / uploaded to D2L.
-The services provided by the Writing Support, part of the Student Success Centre, can be utilized by all students who feel they require further assistance.
+The services provided by the Writing Support <htps://ucalgary.ca/student-services/student-success>, can be utilized by all students who feel they require further assistance.